Lord Howe Island is Australia’s premier bird watching destination, with 14 species of seabirds breeding here in the hundreds of thousands.

 Between November to June you can watch Red-tailed Tropicbirds performing their balletic, airborne courting rituals from the Malabar cliffs.

-From Malabar cliffs, you can watch red-tailed tropic birds performing their balletic, airborne courting rituals between September and May.
-Also at this time, countless shearwaters (known locally as mutton birds) return to the island at dusk each day in one of the world’s most extraordinary avian spectacles.
+During the months of September through to May countless Shearwaters (known locally as Muttonbirds) return to the island at dusk each day, in one of the world’s most extraordinary avian spectacles.

-Walk the Little Island Track between March and November to view the spectacular aerial courtship displays by the winter breeding providence petrel.
-One of the world’s rarest birds, the providence petrel returns to the island to nest and can be ‘called’ out of the air, landing at your feet and even climbing into your lap!
+Walk the Little Island track between March and November to view the spectacular aerial courtship displays of the Providence Petrel.
+One of the world’s rarest birds, the Providence Petrel returns to the island to nest in the southern mountains and can be ‘called’ out of the air, landing at your feet!

 Many seabird colonies are easily accessible along walking tracks and roads – it’s often possible to approach quite close as most birds have no fear of man.
 Local guides can show you the best locations and provide information on different species.